Toastyzz0/thenewsnetwork/README.md

-# thenewsnetwork
+# The News Network
-The News Network is a Website only made because I wanted to Learn React. :3
+Hello and, Welcome to the News Network!